 Arts and Design

-Presentation of a portfolio for students in the visual and media arts, graphic design, product design, and art and science of animation
+Students in visual and media arts, graphic design, product design, and animation art and science must submit a portfolio.

 Graduate School of International Studies (ESEI)